Minor and major adaptations can be funded in different ways by local authorities.

 In Scotland, there is a similar grant called a Scheme of Assistance.
 The process for application and funding is broadly the same as for the DFG.

 - Choosing and buying home care products: Researching home care products can be daunting - we help you find out what products are available.

-- Home Improvement Agencies: For home owners and private tenants, Home Improvement Agencies can be a source of funding home alterations.
+- Home Improvement Agencies: For home owners and private tenants, Home Improvement Agencies can offer advice about how to fund home alterations.